Cole McDonald (skier): Early years

 McDonald was introduced to mogul skiing in his hometown of Park City, Utah when he joined Wasatch Freestyle at the age of seven.
 "When I'm not skiing moguls, I'm skiing moguls in my head," he said in a video from Wasatch Freestyle.
 He quickly took to the sport and ramped up accolades over the years.

 Before making the U.S. Ski Team, some of the more recent accolades include a third-place finish at the 2021 U.S. Freestyle Moguls National Championships at Snowbird, Utah; second place at the 2020 NorAm Cup at Val St-Come in Canada; third place finish at Calgary, Canada, at the 2020 NorAm Cup; and first place in Singles at the 2020 U.S. Jr Nationals at Winter Park, Colorado.

 Thus far, he has accumulated nineteen Top 10 finishes and five FIS podiums, including his best World Cup finish: 4th place in dual moguls at Alpe d'Huez in 2021.

 McDonald was selected to forerun the FIS World Cup at Deer Valley Resort in Park City, Utah—his hometown—from 2017-2021.
 On January 13–14, 2022, McDonald returned as a competitor in the World Cup circuit.

-Growing up, he pored over videos of the most talented mogul skiers, such as Canadians Mikael Kingsbury and Alexandre Bilodeau, to help inform his own technique and Olympic dreams.
+Growing up, he watched videos of accomplished skiers, such as Canadians Mikael Kingsbury and Alexandre Bilodeau, in order to reform his own technique and achieve his Olympic dreams.

 McDonald graduated from The Winter Sports School in 2020.
 The following year, on July 16, 2021, McDonald was named to the U.S. Freestyle Mogul Ski Team's Development Team (D Team), the first of its kind.
 McDonald's nomination for the team was based on his 11th FIS points list of the 2021 season for FIS junior age-eligible athletes.